DrGekoz/tempest-for-hermes/ROADMAP.md

 **Desktop notifications.** Long-running agents shouldn't require you to sit and watch them.
 Native OS notifications for agent completion, approval prompts, and errors — cross-platform.

+**Keyboard-native everything.** Several surfaces today still require a mouse — canvas navigation, node selection and creation, workspace switching, and various menus.
+The goal is that every function in Tempest has a keyboard path, so a mouse is a preference, not a requirement.
+We plan to get to this soon ourselves, but if it's something you'd enjoy working on, we'd be very glad to have your help — please open an issue and we'll support you through it.

 ## On the roadmap

 **Mobile apps (iOS + Android).** Built with Expo.
 Not a mini IDE — a companion surface: check on agents, approve or redirect them mid-run, review diffs, get notified when something needs you.
 Backed by remote agents (below) so the desktop app can be closed.